andy-1au/Youtube-Data-Downloader/README.md

 2. Create a new project

-3. One the project's dashboard, click Explore & Enable APIs
+3. On the project's dashboard, click Explore & Enable APIs

 4. In the library, navigate to YouTube Data APIv3 under YouTube APIs